volodymyrhudyma/blog/content/blog/react-antipatterns-props-spreading.md

 ```

 * If you forget that the Spread Operator is used and add one more property to the **state**, it will be unnecessarily passed to the **User** component

+## Wait, Is It Really Antipattern?

+Stating that using Spread Operator is antipattern is **not 100% accurate**.

+Using it equals to saying "**Pass all these props to this component**", so we should not complain that some extra properties are passed when using it with the intention to pass only a part of them.

+I personally like to think about as of an antipattern, because it makes me to double check the code and ensure that I need or don't need the Spread Operator in the specific component, i.e., use it wisely.

+It is totally safe to use it with TypeScript, since you will get a quick overview of what props are passed and an instant error if any unexpected property occurs.

 ## Summary